a-oneil/Indicator-Search/docs/setup.md

 ## Env File
 The env file located at `./config/.env` is used to configure the applications api keys and tweakable settings.

-On inital run of the app, it will clone the `.env.example` file also located in the config folder and then print a message asking you to configure it.

 * `SERVER_ADDRESS`: Used for seeding API calls, slack notifications, and result links.
 * `HOSTNAME`: Required for docker https proxy, this must be the same as the hostname on the SSL cert.
 * `ADMIN_API_KEY`: A user's api key for the ageout ioc automation that is ran every hour.